HIDDEN FROM VIEW

 I’m still a student, but I am relegated to online school at home, trying to balance my debilitating illness with my desire to finish high school ─ someday.
 I’m not surprised you don’t remember me, you never had the chance to get to know me … and now I’m forgotten.

 Alexandra is a student at Calvin University majoring in computer science with a minor in Japanese.
 She has been battling chronic illness since 2011.
-It is her hope that her experiences can help those in similar circumstances and for them to know that they are not alone in their struggles.
+She hopes that her experiences can help those in similar circumstances and for them to know that they are not alone in their struggles.

 Young Adults & Chronic Illness

 Rooted in hope.
 Created to thrive.
-Chronic illness can make our young adult years feel scary and overwhelming, like we are drowning in details.
+Chronic illness, mental illness, and chronic pain can make our young adult years feel scary and overwhelming like we are drowning in details.
 But what if illness is also an extraordinary opportunity to grow firmly rooted in hope, discovering God’s truth that we were uniquely created to thrive!

 Your life is changing.
 Jesus isn’t.
-The teen years are a kaleidoscope of change, especially when living with chronic illness.
-Yet no matter how much changes, one thing remains the same, Jesus.
-Hope, encouragement and resources for teens.
+The teen years are a kaleidoscope of change, especially when living with illness, anxiety, or chronic pain.
+Yet no matter how much changes, one thing remains the same: Jesus.
+Hope, encouragement, and resources for teens are available through Chronic Joy.